austinhuang0131/joinmatrix/guide/fix-decryption-error.md

 ## Fix decryption error

-If you're seeing *Unable to decrypt message* or similar errors in a room, here's a list of steps you can take to try to remedy the situation.
+If you're seeing *Unable to decrypt message* or similar errors in a room, here's a list of possible steps you can take to try to remedy the situation.
 Note that the instructions are relative to Element, but in principle similar steps can be taken for other clients.

 A detailed explanation is available on [neko.dev](https://blog.neko.dev/posts/unable-to-decrypt-matrix.html).